ddedde/36109/README.md

 # Course Goals

+The goals of the course is to delve into some models that can not be handled by our core modeling class, mostly due to the constraint that the models are all done in Excel.
+This leads us to learn Python, and showcase to the students an industrial strength modeling tool, and introduce them to other real-world tasks that can be performed with a language like Python.
+So, I see us as having some goals oriented towards Modeling, and some more Programming.

 MODELING
 - Discrete event simulation (the core modeling class only does Monte Carlo)
 - Network/Graphical models,  such as: